ricin/vrising-bepinex-linux/README.md

-# SteamCMD install of V Rising
+# V Rising Dedicated Server via SteamCMD
-This will download, install, and run SteamCMD, and V Rising Dedicated Server.
+This will download, install, and run V Rising Dedicated Server via SteamCMD.

 Optionally it will download the latest [BepInEx Pack for V Rising](https://v-rising.thunderstore.io/package/BepInEx/BepInExPack_V_Rising/), and enable it.

 **Save Files:** The save files are located in: `${SERVER_DIR}/save-data/Saves`